This story was published more than 2 years ago.

-The owner of Planetwin365 and SKS365, as well as the group's founders, have been notified by law enforcement in Italy that they're going to be charged as part of an investigation into mafia activities in the country.
+The CEO of Planetwin365 and SKS365, as well as the group's founders, have been notified by law enforcement in Italy that they are likely to be charged as part of an investigation into mafia activities in the country.

-Thomas Smallwood, the owner of the group is one of 51 people who'll be charged with money laundering as part of Operation Galassia, which is Italy's largest-ever money-laundering investigation.
+The CEO of the group is one of 51 people who have been threatened with charges of money laundering as part of Operation Galassia, which is Italy's largest-ever money-laundering investigation.
 SKS365 co-founders Paolo Tavarelli, Giuseppe Decandia, and Paolo Sipone are also set to be charged in the investigation.

-Italy's probe showed that SKS365 was bankrolled by the Martiradonna crime family, and was running illegal gaming venues.
-The company was sold to the Ramphastos investment fund in 2017, but up until that time SKS was involved in criminal activity, despite enrolling in an amnesty program to get out of the black market.
+Italy's probe alleges that SKS365 was bankrolled by the Martiradonna crime family, and was running illegal gaming venues prior to being sold to the Ramphastos investment fund in 2016.
+Up until that time SKS is alleged to have been involved in criminal activity, despite enrolling in an amnesty program to exit the black market.

-Charges against the suspect will be filed after 20 days, but during this in-between, suspects can provide information to prosecutors for a chance at a more lenient sentence.
+Charges against the suspects are expected to be filed after 20 days, but during this in-between, suspects have been asked to provide information to prosecutors to assist with their enquiries.

 For their part, Ramphastos claims no wrongdoing.
 A company statement from the group reads in part: "Ramphastos denies that any wrongdoing has been perpetrated by its managers in the financial settlement of the acquisition of Talenta Labs.
 Ramphastos puts its trust in the justice system and will cooperate with any possible investigation by the authorities.
 As a matter of policy, Ramphastos does not comment further on the ongoing legal proceeding".